 Community Outreach Coordinator

-- Collecting updates, call-for-actions, events, concerns and feedback from allied organizations and reporting to Executive Committee so they may be addressed during General Membership Meetings
+- Collecting updates, call-for-actions, events, concerns and feedback from allied organizations and reporting to the Executive Committee so they may be addressed during General Membership Meetings.

 Events & Fundraising Coordinator

 - Organize both internal events for members and at least 4 external (public) events annually for the club;

 - Manage volunteers at events;